strangerstudios/pmpro-membership-maps/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.2 =
+* BUG FIX: Fixed an error where an incorrect variable was referenced in JavaScript.
+* BUG FIX: Fixed a warning for empty marker coordinates.
+* ENHANCEMENT: Added in link to documentation on how to get a Google Maps API key on the 'Advanced Settings' page.
+* ENHANCEMENT: General improvements to code to handle larger amounts of markers.
+Defaults to 100 markers at a time.
+* ENHANCEMENT: New filters added to allow a start and end for loading markers to let developer's load only a certain amount of markers. 'pmpromm_load_markers_start' and 'pmpromm_load_markers_limit' respectively.
+* ENHANCEMENT: Support internationalization and loaded general .pot, .po and .mo files for translations.

 = 0.1 =
 * Initial commit.